 YouTube Ads: Metrics & KPIs

-YouTube can help brands achieve a range of marketing goals, but ensuring that you are measuring those goals correctly is the key to success.
-To analyze the performance of YouTube Ad campaigns, there are a handful of metrics and KPIs (key performance indicators) to determine success and opportunities for improvement.
-These measurements can help marketers make informed decisions regarding video content, bidding decisions, audiences to include, and the general strategy of their YouTube ad campaigns.
-Below are some standard metrics and what they can tell us.
+YouTube can help brands achieve a ton of marketing goals, but you have to make sure you’re measuring those goals correctly.
+To analyze the performance of YouTube ad campaigns, there are a handful of metrics and KPIs (key performance indicators) to determine success and opportunities for improvement.

 Impressions